About the Author

 James Marshall Smith is a physicist and novelist, whose stories are informed–and sometimes inspired–by his varied research career, from space satellites to molecular biophysics.
 He was Chief of Radiation Studies for the Centers for Disease Control and Prevention (CDC) in Atlanta for over a decade and has served in consulting or advisory roles on radiation and nuclear-threat countermeasures for the U.S. Congressionally charted National Council of Radiation Protection and Measurements, the International Atomic Energy Agency (IAEA) in Vienna, the G7 Global Health Security Action Group in Berlin, London and Paris, and for the White House Office of Science and Technology Policy.

 Born and raised in West Virginia,he now lives and writes in Florida with his wife, June, also a native of WV.
 Nationally Board Certified, she was a past Georgia Middle School Teacher of the Year and a long-time member of the Annenberg Foundation School Reform Faculty.

-Then there is their bossy Maltese, Georgie, who doesn’t really do a lot, but when he wants something, he can be overbearingly demanding.
+Then there is their bossy Cavalier King Charles, Gracie, who doesn’t really do a lot, but when he wants something, he can be overbearingly demanding.